petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-and-managing-custom-states.md

    ![Go to the State Manager tab to set up a flow for state fields.](./adding-and-managing-custom-states/images/05.png)

-1. Under Next Status, click the dropdown menus and check the boxes to determines available transitions for each state.
+1. Under Next Status, click the drop-down menus and check the boxes to determine available transitions for each state.

    You can select any number of transitions for a state.